GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Mystic.md

 Anytime you cast a spell, you may use your reaction to take on at least 3 points of spell sickness.
 If you do, everything within a number of yards equal to the spell's tier + the amount of spell sickness you gained this way must succeed [Will] save or become afraid of you and your magic for a number of rounds equal to the points of failure.
 Such a creature must use its turns to put distance between itself and you or otherwise premeptively establish some form of defense or cover against you.
 You may grant advantage on the save to a number of creatures you can perceive up to your heroism bonus.

 ### 4) Creeping Power
 Anytime you cast a spell, you may use your reaction to take on at least 3 points of spell sickness.
 If you do, you may move up to a number of yards equal to the spell sickness you receive this way towards the target or area of the spell.
-You must move closer to the target/are this way.
-If the spell has an area, you may move to a point within it so long as your movement this way is enough to get there.
+You must move closer to the target/area this way.
+If the spell has an area, you may move to a point within it without being affected so long as your movement this way is enough to get there.

 ### 4) Mystic Defense
 When a magical attack from a spell you know would target you, you may impose disadvantage against that attack.
 You must rest before doing so again.